isomerpages/jointpoly-ace/index.md

       title: CTLPE
       subtitle: For new polytechnic lecturers
-      description: Equip yourself with foundational skills in teaching and learning through the <strong>Certificate for Teaching and Learning for Polytechnic Educators</strong>.
+      description: Equip yourself with foundational skills in teaching and learning through the Certificate for Teaching and Learning for Polytechnic Educators.
       button: Find out more
       url: /ctlpe/
       image: /images/127315465_ML2.jpg